mikaelbotassi/angular-currency-exchange/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+## Getting Started

+If you want to clone and run this project locally, follow these steps:

+1. Clone this repository to your local machine using the `git clone` command.

+2. Install project dependencies with `npm install`.

+3. Run the project with `ng serve`.

+4. Open your browser and go to `http://localhost:4200/` to see the application in action.

 ## Project Structure

 The project has been organized to facilitate understanding and maintenance.
 The main structure is as follows: